 Other TeloYears Reviews

 The company has been established for a number of years, but it has not really garnered that much attention.
 As a result, there are not too many TeloYears reviews available online.
 Only the official website is currently selling the kits, so you will not find them in big stores such as Amazon, eBay, or pharmacies.

 In 2018, Michael Batista published a review on Medgadget, where he interviewed the CEO of telomere diagnostics, Jason Shelton.

-More recently, the company has not received very good reviews on their delivery promise.
+More recently, the company has not received very good reviews on its delivery promise.
 It seems like several dissatisfied customers have not received their results on time.

 On a more positive note, some users have taken the test several times and appear happy with their results.
 Some note that they have seen improvement demonstrated by TeloYears predicting their telomere age as younger than their actual age.